 Susan Stockwell

-Susan’s interest in the politics of feminism and the body has led to a series of dress sculpture, the most recent of which is Territory Dress, 2018 commissioned for the Tropenmuseum in Amsterdam.
-Now on permanent display in the exhibition Our Colonial Inheritance.
-Maps that reference Dutch colonial history are fashioned into the shape of a regal dress, and small model boats and maps of significant territories are concealed inside the neck, womb and train.
+Susan’s interest in the politics of feminism and the body has led to a series of dress sculpture, the most recent of which are Europa, 2023 and Territory Dress, 2018.
+Territory Dress was commissioned by the Tropenmuseum in Amsterdam and is now on permanent display in the exhibition Our Colonial Inheritance.
+Maps that reference Dutch colonial history are fashioned into the shape of a regal dress, and a small model boat and maps of significant territories are concealed inside the neck, womb and train.
 In 2019 Susan made a film from Territory Dress that explores the sculpture and juxtaposes it with archival film of past seafaring imagery.
-It is as if the figure is remembering her history and making imaginary connections.
-This work is featured in two recent books 50 Women Sculptors and Provenance.

 Sail Painting at the Royal Shakespeare Company (Stratford Upon Avon 2015) was a large scale site-specific installation that hung in the front of the theatre atrium spaces.
 The result of Susan’s year long residency there, it consisted of 32 appropriated and hand crafted sails, made from old plastic food sacks, which hung at various angles in the multi-level building.
 Seen from different vantage points the viewer felt they could be walking inside a three dimensional abstract painting.